Valuing Pawn Shops For Sale

-- Peter has his business evaluated by a professional business broker, and it is determined that the total reportable sales from items (and sales from his jewelry repair division) totaled $1M last year.
+- Peter has his business appraised by a professional business broker, and it is determined that the total reportable sales from items (and sales from his jewelry repair division) totaled $1M last year.

 - Peter’s adjusted owner benefit or net profit based on his tax return is determined to be $250K, but that does not include the interest income received from pawned items.

 - Peter then reveals that he has $50K ‘out on the street’ in the form of short term loans made to customers for which he is holding their collateral or pawned items.

-- He is charging an average of 20% on these loans, and thus makes $10K/month in interest income (if all customers make their payments).
+- He is charging a monthly average of 20% on these loans, and thus makes $10K/month in interest income (if all customers make their payments).

-- Although not reported on his tax returns, this interest income must be factored into the valuation in order for Peter to realize the maximum purchase price for his pawn shop.
+- Although not reported on his tax returns, this interest income should be factored into the valuation in order for Peter to realize the maximum purchase price for his pawn shop.

 - This can be done by annualizing the monthly amount of interest currently being generated.